-Through a grant from the Teagle Foundation and in partnership with the Center for the Advancement of Teaching (CAT), funding is available to support the development of new General Education classes and modify existing non-GE classes to qualify as GEs.
+Through a grant from the Teagle Foundation and in partnership with the Teaching and Learning Center (TLC), funding is available to support the development of new General Education classes and modify existing non-GE classes to qualify as GEs.
 A $5000 grant in research funds is awarded to professors submitting successful proposals for a new GE Course.

-Graduate Student Researcher (GSR) funding: Funding is also available for a one-quarter GSR to assist with the course development through the Instructional Improvement Program.
-If the course proposal includes a plan for GSR support to develop a new GE course, , a separate proposal must be submitted to the CAT Instructional Improvement Program (IIP) to secure the additional funds.
+Graduate Student Researcher (GSR) funding: Additional funding is available for a one-quarter GSR to assist with the course development through the UCLA Instructional Improvement Program.
+If the course proposal includes a plan for GSR support to develop a new GE course, a separate proposal must be submitted to the TLC Instructional Improvement Program (IIP) to secure the additional funds.
 Check the IIP website for the details of grant requirements.
-The IIP grant deadline is November 10, 2022 (by 5pm).
+The IIP spring grant proposals are due Thursday, November 9, 2023 (by 5pm).
 Funding for modifications to an existing course can be provided either as a faculty research grant or GSR support, but not both.

 - Proposals should not exceed three narrative pages, including: (1) course goals, (2) how it will satisfy GE requirements, and (3) the specific tasks required to develop the course.

 - Proposals must include a fourth page with a complete budget.

 - As part of the proposal package, applicants submit a GE Track that includes the proposed new course.
 Instructions for submitting a GE Track can be found HERE.

 - A letter from the department chair or division dean is required indicating that if created, the course will be offered at least once in the 2023-2024 or 2024-2025 academic year and a statement of good faith to continue offering the course if enrollments are reasonable.

 - Download GE Course Proposal Guidelines and Coversheet by clicking on the button below.